SEMPER FIDELIS ASHES OF FIRE

 I am open when it comes to results of health testing results.
 For Harper's testing I decided to go with a Genoscoper DNA test (Optimal Selection), as the results available are much broader.
 Harper's OFA Xrays and thyroid test will be completed winter 2018-2019.

 RR IVA DNA: Positive Homozygous (*holter tested)

-Harper showed a minor reaction to her rabies vaccine (isolated small hives).
-No allergies or other sensitivities are noted as of 16 months.
+Harper showed a minor reaction to her initial rabies vaccine (isolated small hives).
+No allergies or other sensitivities are noted as of 2 months.
 Harper is fed a prey based raw diet, with occasional pulped vegetables, and goat yogurt or kefir.
 Harper has been fed this way since she was weaned.
 We use grain free and home made treats.
 I add Ester-C, Vit E, Vit D, and wild-caught salmon oil.
 We use the Advanced Joint Support and Fresh Factors from Springtime Inc.

 201170103 Harper completed a second puppy class at Oriole Dog Training.

 20170306 Harper completed a Basic Obedience (manners) class at 4Paws with Polite Pooches.

 20170306 Harper attempted her AKC CGC, but did not pass the separation portion, we will try again later.